-Support partner efforts to ensure the safe and cost-effective delivery of transit projects.
+Support partner efforts to ensure the safe and cost-effective delivery of transit service and projects.

-Sound Transit has historically supported the efforts of our partners and others that facilitate the efficient, safe and cost-effective delivery of transit projects and services.
+Sound Transit has historically supported efforts that facilitate the efficient, safe, and costeffective delivery of transit projects and services.
 Sound Transit will work in collaboration on efforts aimed at improving the transit system, including proposals impacting transit operations and proposals which would either increase funding or reduce costs for transit agencies.

-Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver the voter-approved regional high-capacity transit program.
+Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver the voter-approved regional highcapacity transit program.